-Since lunar phases are thought to effect animal behavior, some scientists are exploring their effect on human behavior.
 According to a study done by Georgia State University Department of Psychology, lunar rhythms had a 26% impact on alcohol intake.
 This impact was demonstrated by an increase in alcohol intake during the new moon and a decrease during the full moon (Castro et. al., 439).

 With the focus of alcohol related studies in mind, sociocultural factors on drinking were researched.
 Socioeconomically, college educated persons are more apt to drink than those with only a high school education.
 Gender studies show that men are more likely to use and abuse alcohol than women, but the womenís contention is on the rise.
 Urban and rural comparisons show that urban residents are more likely to drink than rural residents.
 There was also a link between geographic region, demonstrating that people living in the Northeast and along the West coast are more apt to drink than people who live in the South and Midwest (Zastrow, 459).

 Our method is based entirely on surveying a minimum of fifty Miami University students living in dormitories.
 Each student participant will receive a calender survey with three questions to answer every day.
 The answers will be marked on the specific days of the week on the calender.
 The subjects will be asked to fill out this survey every day for two months.
 This calender survey is the most important aspect of our experiment, as it is the sole source of our data.